How Europe's night trains came back from the dead

 "Now we're at a critical point -- and if we want to launch new services, we need to invest in them."

-While countries like Germany and France quietly fazed out their routes, ÖBB saw a future, and swept in to pick up many of the abandoned Deutsche Bahn routes, including Munich to Rome, and Berlin to Hamburg.
+While countries like Germany and France quietly phased out their routes, ÖBB saw a future, and swept in to pick up many of the abandoned Deutsche Bahn routes, including Munich to Rome, and Berlin to Hamburg.
 Both Forien and Smith put the resurgence of the services down to the Austrian rail network.

 "There are high costs, but a lot is down to attitude, willingness and management focus," says Smith, who praises ÖBB CEO Andreas Matthä, who took over in 2016, for "making night trains wash their faces commercially."